Research

 Published papers

-Intellectual Property Rights and Debt Financing, Review of Financial Studies (Accepted, 2022)
+Intellectual Property Rights and Debt Financing, Review of Financial Studies (2023)

 I examine how the investment and financing of innovation are affected by the contractual allocation of intellectual property rights using a Federal Circuit ruling that increased firms' property rights to employee patents.
 I find that treatment firms' total debt-to-assets ratio and R&D spending increase by 18% and 9%, respectively, as the residual control over patents increases firms' incentives to innovate.
 These effects are more pronounced when ex-ante holdup exposure is high.
 Furthermore, I find a positive marginal effect of asset complementarity as it helps limit the decline in employee incentives.
 Consistently, I also show that firms' ex-post asset complementarity improves.